This is a blow-by-blow description of what living with Fibromyalgia is like for me.

 So, given that as many as 1 in 20 people are thought to have Fibromyalgia, it must mean plenty of men go undiagnosed.

 Many studies have been done, and the consensus seems to be that men are less likely to visit their GP, especially with aches and pains.

-It’s thought, men try to ignore their symptoms, and from experience don’t even want to talk about them until they are extreme.
+It’s thought that men try to ignore their symptoms and, from experience, don’t even want to talk about them until they are extreme.
 This could be because men stupidly don’t want to appear weak?